Protechas/Hyper/README.md

 Current:

-has a Terminal Log output which shows the information of whats happening after its complete.
+Can select Multiple Excel files and do multiple ones

 Future Updates:

 --Adding Live Log Support
 --Adding Full automation support
 --Bug fixes of Xpaths not showing
---Better support for Multi Selected Manufacturer Automation --Can select Multiple Excel files and do multiple ones (Reccommended to do 1 at a time)
+--Terminal Log output which shows the information of whats happening after its complete.